 - What brought me comfort and deep peace today?

-To find a deeper understanding of what you’re grateful for, try to avoid repeating answers from day to day so that you may bring more gratitude into your life.
+To find a deeper understanding of what you’re grateful for, try to avoid repeating answers from day to day so that you may bring more to cultivate gratitude into your life.

 Drafting A Letter of Appreciation